MIT-Emerging-Talent/ET6-CDSP-group-04-repo/2_data_preparation/README.md

-# 📊 Data Preparation – Milestone 2
+# 📊 Milestone 2 – Data Collection & Preparation

-This folder contains all resources for **Milestone 2: Data Collection** for the project _“Career Pathways into IT for Displaced Youth (U.S.)”_.
+This folder contains all Milestone 2 work for the project:
+**“Career Pathways into IT for Displaced Youth in the U.S. (2025)”**

-Our goal is to collect, clean, and document datasets related to our group’s research question:
+---

+## 🎯 Project Research Question

-> _What are the most accessible and employer-relevant career pathways into the IT sector for young displaced individuals
+> What are the most accessible and employer-relevant career pathways into the IT sector
-> without prior tech backgrounds in the U.S., and how do alternative education models compare to formal higher education
+> for displaced youth in the U.S. with no prior tech background, and how do alternative
-> in enabling their employment outcomes?_
+> education models compare to formal degrees in enabling successful employment?

+Our team explored this problem by breaking it into measurable sub-questions, each focused on different aspects of accessibility, training options, barriers, and employment outcomes.
+The goal is to collect, clean, and document relevant datasets that can support later analysis of these pathways.

 ---